wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/saas-integrations/gmail/using-the-gmail-connector/README.md

 You can open the project with VS Code.
 The integration implementation is written in the `gmail_client.bal` file.

-The code segment given below could be used to create a Gmail client.
-Ballerina Integrator VS Code plugin contains a snippet for the same, which could be loaded using the autocomplete feature for `client/gmail` keyword.
+The code segment given below can be used to create a Gmail client.
+Ballerina Integrator VS Code plugin contains a snippet for the same, which can be loaded using the autocomplete feature for the `client/gmail` keyword.

 ```ballerina
 gmail:GmailConfiguration gmailConfig = {